-Identify any Agency Types not consulted and provide rationale for not consulting
+Identify any Agency Types not consulted and provide rationale for not consulting consulted during other meetings and other forums.

-The vast majority of service providers and agencies in Lawrence that provide services directly pertaining to the Consolidated Planning process have been involved in some type of consultation.
-Some have been consulted during other meetings and other forums.
 There have been no agencies purposely left off of communication efforts or meeting invitations.
 The City of Lawrence works very hard to ensure strong and positive community collaboration.
 If any groups are identified as not being consulted in some form the City will engage that group going forward in planning processes.